Skip to main content

 • brain function.

-• psychological function.
+• normal psychological function.

 • cognitive function.

-Hormonal balance
+Hormone balance

 Ingredients in MyMineralMix contribute ...

-• to maternal tissue growth during pregnancy.
+• to the growth of maternal tissue during pregnancy.

 • to the regulation of hormonal activity.

-• normal hair.
+• of normal hair.

-• normal mucous membranes.
+• of normal mucous membranes.

-• normal skin.
+• of normal skin.

-• normal bones.
+• of normal bones.

-• normal teeth.
+• of normal teeth.

-• normal vision.
+• of normal vision.

-• normal connective tissue.
+• of normal connective tissue.

-• normal nails.
+• of normal nails.

-• normal hair pigmentation.
+• of normal hair pigmentation.

-• normal connective tissue formation.
+• of normal connective tissue formation.

-• normal skin pigmentation.
+• of normal skin pigmentation.

-Ingredients in MyMineralMix are also ...
+Ingredients in MyMineralMix are ...

 • needed for the maintenance of normal bones.